TFS-NeRF: Template-Free NeRF for Semantic 3D Reconstruction of Dynamic Scene: Experiments

-\textbf{Limitation and future directions:} Although we successfully disentangle motions of multiple interacting entities, our framework currently employs separate networks for each entity, which is not scalable for scenarios involving more than two entities.
+\textbf{Further study and limitations:} Although we successfully disentangle motions of the interacting entities, our framework currently employs separate networks for each entity, which is not scalable for scenarios involving more than two entities.
 This limitation affects its practicality for more complex scenes with numerous interacting objects.
 A potential solution could involve the integration of an occlusion map to better manage interactions among multiple entities.